 Description

-- A stucco fronted building built in 1901 in a free gothic style reminiscent of the early gothic rev al. It stands on the corner of King Street and Princes Street with a high panelled parapet with quatrefoil panels and tall pointed "gothic" gables to the attic dormers.
-5 window range overall, with 2 storeyed 3-light oriel bay windows on the corner and at the south end, double-hung sashes without glazing bars, in openings framed by slender "gothic" pillars.
-Wide panelled bands run between the storeys with pargetted panels above the windows.
-The ground storey has large 3-light mullioned and transomed windows and a splayed corner with an ogee arch.
-The parapet above the corner oriel bay is castellated with a dome surmounted by a cupola with spire and pinnacles.
+The premises occupied by National Westminster Bank is a stucco fronted building constructed in 1901, designed in a free gothic style that echoes early Gothic Revival architecture.
+It is located at the corner of King Street and Princes Street and features a high panelled parapet adorned with quatrefoil panels and tall pointed "gothic" gables above the attic dormers.
+The building has a five-window range overall, with two-storey, three-light oriel bay windows at the corner and the south end.
+The windows are double-hung sashes without glazing bars, set in openings framed by slender "gothic" pillars.
+Wide panelled bands run between the storeys, with pargetted panels positioned above the windows.
+The ground storey boasts large three-light mullioned and transomed windows, along with a splayed corner that features an ogee arch.
+The parapet above the corner oriel bay is castellated and topped with a dome that is surmounted by a cupola with a spire and pinnacles.
+National Westminster Bank is part of a group with the Swan Inn and the Corn Exchange on King Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.